 The Group operates logistical properties in countries within the EU, a significant number of which use the Euro as their national currency.
 In the recent past the stability of certain European financial markets deteriorated and expectations centred on potential defaults by sovereign states in Europe.
 There is a risk that in the future certain member states of the EU default, or expectations of such a default increase, which may lead to the collapse of the Eurozone as it is constituted today or that certain member states of the EU may cease to use the Euro as their national currency.
 Given the interdependence of the global economy, this could have an adverse effect on the performance of investments properties both in countries that experience the default and in other countries within the EU.
 A potential primary effect would be an immediate reduction of liquidity for particular properties in the affected countries, thereby impairing the value of such properties.
-Further, a deteriorating economic environment caused directly or indirectly by such a default or related expectations could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
+Further, a deteriorating economic environment caused directly or indirectly by such a default or related expectations could have a direct effect on the general economic environment and the real estate market in particular, which in turn would have a material adverse effect on the Group's business, financial condition, results of operations and prospects.